pip-services/pip-services-docs/content/en/dart/commons/run/iopenable.md

 > bool isOpen()

-- **returns**: boolean - true if the component has been opened and false otherwise.
+- **returns**: bool - true if the component has been opened and false otherwise.

 #### open
 Opens the component.